MicrosoftDocs/PlayReady/Docs/Packaging/content-packaging-and-delivery.md

   *  Use the PlayReady Device Porting Kit API that generates a PlayReady Header.

 Your encrypted content can contain multiple DRM headers, including PlayReady Headers along with third-party DRM headers.
 For more information on how this works, see [Using encryption tools](#encryptiontools).

+### Content Type
+PlayReady can be used to protect audio and video content.
+Although the most common type of content encoding conforms to the MPEG-4 AVC (H.264), or High Efficiency Video Coding (HEVC) H.265 standards, the AV1 standard, packaging and encoding of audio and video content to be protected by PlayReady is not limited to these standards.

+PlayReady version 1 and 2 allows to create a protected package containing content that is not limited to audio or video payloads.
+These packages, referred to as envelopes, can contain files such as a collection of data files and executables (for example, an application distributed by an application store), pictures (for example, screen wallpaper), or ebooks.
+This content is packaged by encapsulating the files into an envelope file, which can be decrypted in a manner similar to audio/video content.

+These non audio/video content types are no longer supported in PlayReady 3.0 and later.

 ## Encryption tools